German Bombshell Pia Muehlenbeck Goes Braless Under Black Blazer While Dripping In Jewelry

 Pia Muehlenbeck is setting fire to social media in another stunning new Instagram update.

-The German born model has never been shy when it comes to showing off her amazing figure for her 2 million-plus Instagram followers.
+The Germany-born model has never been shy when it comes to showing off her amazing figure for her 2 million-plus Instagram followers.
 Pia regularly posts sexy photos and videos for her legion of fans and she pushes the envelope with bikini-clad shots and braless shots as well.
-In the most recent photo that was shared for her fans, Muehlenbeck sets pulses racing.
+In the most recent photo that was shared for her fans, Pia sets pulses racing.

 In the gorgeous new post, the model shared four new photos for her fans.
 For the first image in the deck, the brunette beauty looks directly into the camera with a slight smile on her face.
 She wears her short, dark locks down and straight while they fall all the way down to her shoulders.
-Muehlenbeck rocks a stunning face of makeup for the photo op including eyeliner, mascara, eyeshadow, and blush.
+Pia rocks a stunning face of makeup for the photo op including eyeliner, mascara, eyeshadow, and blush.

 The social media star leaves little to the imagination, going braless under a sexy black blazer and exposing almost her whole chest to fans.
 Pia accessorizes the look with a series of necklaces that dip well into her cleavage.
 The model also rocks a pair of dangly earrings for the photo op.
 In the next few images in the deck, Pia strikes slightly different poses while still showing off her beautiful jewelry for fans.